jeffh/Fox/docs/source/generators_reference.rst

 =========================   ============
 FOXMap                      Applies a block to each generated value.
 FOXBind                     Applies a block to the lazy tree that the original generator creates.
 See Building Generators section for more information.
+FOXOptional                 Creates a new generator that has a 25% chance of returning `nil` instead of the provided generated value.
+FOXFrequency                Dispatches to one of many generators by probability.
+Takes an array of tuples (2-sized array) - `@[@[@probability_uint, generator]]`.
+Shrinking follows whatever generator is returned.
 FOXSized                    Encloses the given block to create generator that is dependent on the size hint generators receive when generating values.
 FOXSuchThat                 Returns each generated value iff it satisfies the given block.
 If the filter excludes more than 10 values in a row, the resulting generator assumes it has reached maximum shrinking.
 FOXSuchThatWithMaxTries     Returns each generated value iff it satisfies the given block.
 If the filter excludes more than the given max tries in a row, the resulting generator assumes it has reached maximum shrinking.